 Many campers celebrate their birthday while at YMCA Camp Duncan.
-On the camper's birthday, they are recognized at the flag pole by raising a birthday flag under the American flag.
-Then the entire camp community sings the YMCA birthday song to the camper.
+On the camper's birthday, they are recognized at a meal by the entire camp community singing the Camp Duncan birthday song to the camper (with the campers permission).

 HEALTH HISTORY FORMS